What’s New in v3

 One of the most expensive requirements in the v2 runners was round-tripping test case objects across the Application Domain boundary.
 This was required because of the design that separated discovery and execution operations into separate method calls.
 The new FindAndRun API consolidates all of that into a single call across the process boundary in v3, passing the filter along so that the filtering operation takes place inside the test assembly, and not inside the runner assembly.

 It is anticipated that most runner authors will choose to use FindAndRun as their single entry point into running tests, as this is the most optimized path.
-Typically only runners with separated discovery and execution process (like Visual Studio’s Test Explorer) will end up using the separate Find and Run methods.
+Typically only runners with separated discovery and execution processes (like Visual Studio’s Test Explorer) will end up using the separate Find and Run methods.

 Each of the three methods now accepts just two parameters: a message sink for the runner to receive status messages from the test run, and the settings to perform the operation in question.
 The settings class is a wrapper around your options (an instance of ITestFrameworkDiscoveryOptions and/or ITestFrameworkExecutionOptions) as well as the filters (if you’re calling Find or FindAndRun) or the list of test cases to run (if you’re calling Run).